 Nowadays, businesses of all sizes, including startups, have the ability to leverage BI solutions to gain a competitive advantage over other businesses.
 A BI solution helps automate several manual processes and extracts data from billing systems, excel spreadsheets, and websites to save them in a new database.
 This process not only requires less time but also minimizes the usage of human resources and the errors committed by them.

-Therefore, there is no surprise that one report suggests that an overwhelming majority of small businesses and startups leverage business intelligence for various applications such as data analytics (97%).The second most popular use of BI for startups is reporting and distribution, which ranks at 84%.
+one report suggests that an overwhelming majority of small businesses and startups leverage business intelligence for various applications such as data analytics (97%).The second most popular use of BI for startups is reporting and distribution, which ranks at 84%.
 Besides that, applications such as managed dashboards (60%), planning and budgeting (58%), forecasting and constructing planning (49%) are also a major application of BI in small businesses and startups.

 (Sales planning and forecasting is an important application of BI as it helps businesses to better prepare for expected scenarios.
 [Image Source])